XCMi/starter-academic/content/home/my-section.md

     text_color_light: true
 ---

-Add any content to the body of the section here.
+This is a platform for early-career researchers across the globe to exchange ideas and promote potential collaborations in the fundamental study and propulsion-related applications of detonations.